Articles and Trends hybrid office design Office Furniture Design Tips Office Furniture Trends

 White Noise

 White noise is the production of audio frequencies over the entire range of human hearing.
 Because of this, it’s capable of covering up sounds that detract from productivity.
 Adding white noise machines to shared spaces means fewer employees will have earbuds in as a way to dull disturbing sounds around them.
+This article from Calm talks about white noise and the benefits it can have in minimizing distractions.
+Although it’s talked about as an equalizer for distraction-free sleep, the idea is the same.

 Having conversations with staff, looking for solutions, and taking steps to eliminate noise distractions will go a long way when trying to increase productivity and employee satisfaction.
 Though it won’t fix all the flaws in the open office, it will silence one of the biggest complaints.